What to Look for When Buying an RV GPS

 CONs

-- Not the best display
+- Not the greatest display

 - Not the most reliable